sigmundv/itb-chatbot/README.md

 is asked again, otherwise the answer is filtered out from the list of possible answers the bot can generate.

+## Run instructions

+First ensure you have `pipenv` installed: `pip install pipenv`.
+Then run `pipenv install` to create a virtual environment and install the dependencies for this project.

+The bot itself is executed inside the virtual environment as follows:
+`python main.py`

 ### Technologies used

 1. Python 3.6 [https://www.python.org/]